Mahmood Al-Ajmi: International career

 Al-Ajmi made his senior international debut on 16 October 2007 against Libya in a 2–0 win match.
 He scored his first goal for Bahrain against Iran in a 2014 FIFA World Cup Qualification match, which ended as 1-1.

 He has also represented Bahrain in tournaments including 2010 WAFF Championship, 2012 Arab Nations Cup alongside 2015 AFC Asian Cup Qualification.
 He appeared in a total of 12 matches for the Bahrain and scored 3 goals between 2007 and 2013.

 Pepsi Tournament

 Al Ajmi's exploits include the Channel 4 2006 TV series The Pepsi Max World Challenge.
 In November 2005, Pepsi and T4 teamed up to find the best 2 amateur footballers in Bahrain, with AlAjmi and Mohamed Ajaj beating thousands of entries.
 They went on to compete against the best amateur players from 10 other countries.
 The series was set around the globe with a $100,000 prize for the winning team performing different football challenges involving David Beckham, Ronaldinho, Thierry Henry and Alessandro Nesta.
-The two Bahraini footballers got the highest points throughout the tournament to lose in the final.
+The two Bahraini men's footballers got the highest points throughout the tournament to lose in the final.